 IBT: What inspired the foundation of this startup, and how did you come up with the idea?

-Rathin Bhadhra: Where I grew up, water was always abundant, thanks to a nearby river.
+Rathin Bhadra: Where I grew up, water was always abundant, thanks to a nearby river.
 We never experienced scarcity or contamination, and the idea of packaged water didn’t even exist.
 Today, however, people often fight over access to water—sometimes violently—and it’s no longer safe for our children to drink tap water.
 This made me question why water, which was once plentiful, has become scarce and contaminated.

 During my travels, I witnessed women waiting in long queues for water amid a three-year drought.
 The poor quality of the water they collected was alarming.
 It made me realize the dire future we are heading toward if we don’t act now.
 This realization prompted me to leave my 25-year business and consult with my geologist friend, Raja Bagchi.
 In our discussions, we discovered that most geologists focus on rocks and minerals, while water-related issues remain largely overlooked.